mir-group/phoebe/doc/sphinx/source/inputFiles.rst

   * "electronWannierDos": app to compute the electron density of states with Wannier interpolation.

-  * "electronFourierDos": app to compute the electron Density of States with Fouerier interpolation.
+  * "electronFourierDos": app to compute the electron Density of States with Fourier interpolation.

   * "phononBands": app to compute the phonon bands on a path.